How to Get a PMP Certification: An Overview

 Organizational Culture, Career Development, Strategic Thinking, Change Management, Project Management, Stakeholder Management, Business Writing, Project Charter, Project Planning, Risk Management, Task Estimation, Procurement, Quality Management, Project Execution, Coaching, Influencing, Agile Management, Problem Solving, Scrum, Effective Communication

 Make an account with PMI and get started on an application for the PMP exam.
-This will entail sharing basic personal information like your educational background, as well as details of the projects you’ve worked on.
+This will entail sharing basic personal information like your educational background, as well as details on the projects you have worked on.

-Once you’re approved, you’ll pay the exam fee and schedule a test.
+Once you’re approved, you will pay the exam fee and schedule a test.

-This is when you train for the exam, either through coursework or on your own.
-Several exam prep providers recommend spending 60 to 120 hours learning and revising.
-This can take several months depending on how frequently you work.

-The exam can be taken at an examination site near you or online.
-The exam takes a little under four hours to complete.

 The PMP certification is valid for three years.
-You’ll need to spend 60 hours during that time frame on professional development activities to maintain it.
+You will need to spend 60 hours during that time frame on professional development activities to maintain it.
 Otherwise, you can sign up to take the exam again.

 Ultimately, whether a PMP certification will be worth it to you professionally and financially depends on your unique circumstances.
 Here are a few benefits you might see with a PMP under your belt to help you navigate your decision.

-Industry recognition: The PMP certification can show employers or clients worldwide that you know the ins and outs of project management, and have the experience and training required of a professional.
+Industry recognition: The PMP certification can show employers or clients that you know the intricacies of project management, and have the experience and training required of a professional.

 Learning new skills: You are also likely to learn a significant amount about project management as you prepare for the exam.
 Taking hours out of your life to master project management fundamentals like conflict resolution and budgeting can bolster the skills to make you a better project manager.

-Higher salaries: If you are PMP qualified, you can expect to earn an average of 23 per cent more than someone unqualified, a survey across 37 countries.
+Higher salaries: The PMI found that India respondents to a 2018 survey reported a median salary of $26,620 (about ₹1,991,814) if they had the certification and $22,627 (about ₹1,693,042) if they did not, representing an 18 percent increase overall [3].
 Median salaries also tended to increase the longer one was PMP certified.
 Global Knowledge reported that the PMP certification ranked fifth among IT certifications that were linked to the highest salaries in the IT sector.

-Job prospects: According to LinkedIn, there are currently 33,458 project management jobs currently listed on the site in the UK.
-The biggest growth is expected in the health care sector, though large gains are also projected in the construction, information services, and finance and insurance sectors.
+Job prospects: The Project Management Institute (PMI) reports there is a widening gap globally between available qualified project managers and positions that need to be filled and expects India and China to represent over 75 percent of the world's project management positions through 2027.
+Specific to India, it projects 7 lakh new project managers to be needed in India from 2017 to 2027.
+PMI also sees strong growth for project manager jobs internationally, estimating the sector to grow by 33 percent or 2.2 crore new jobs by 2027 [4].

 The PMP certification is designed to build on and solidify the training an experienced project manager already has.
-If you’re just starting out as a project manager, you may want to gain more experience or look into another certification—like the CAPM—before getting a PMP.
-The Google Project Management: Professional Certificate is also designed for those just starting out, and will earn you a professional credential.
+If you are just starting out as a project manager, you may want to gain more experience or look into another certification—like the CAPM—before getting a PMP.
+The Google Project Management: Professional Certificate is also designed for those just starting out and will earn you a professional credential.

-Here’s an overview of what’s on the PMP certification exam, which was updated on January 2, 2021.
+Here is an overview of what’s on the PMP certification test, which was updated on January 2, 2021.

 180 questions total